Skip to Content

 While corn tortillas are delicious, they aren’t sturdy enough to hold all your quesadilla fillings.
 They’ll fall apart and make a big mess.
 Flour tortillas are more durable, so you won’t have that problem.

-Which of these easy quesadilla recipes will you try first?
+Which easy quesadilla recipe will you try first?
 Let us know in the comments.